synyx/mysqldump-docker/README.md

 # mysqldump-docker

-## Backup

-Deploy examples/k8s/mysqldump.yml to your k8s-cluster
+## DUMP MYSQL in k8s

+###Configuration:

+Deploy examples/k8s/configmap-database-dump.yml
+be sure to add credentials via secrets and configure your db-access

+###Oneshot:
+** examples/k8s/mysqldump.yml

 After a successful backup this container will be `Completed`

+###Scheduled

+Deploy your version of examples/k8s/scheduled-database-dump.yml

 ## Restore